top of page

 Somewhat surprisingly, King Carlos III of Spain chose a young and relatively unknown artist named Francisco de Goya, who rapidly rose to fame and remained the court painter for the four Spanish rulers who followed.
 It’s obvious that Goya had no reservations about painting his royal subjects with total honesty, exactly the way he saw them, even if he made them look goofy or arrogant or perhaps a little bit mentally unstable.
 In fact, in his own time and to this day, Goya is recognized for his ability to capture his subjects’ character as well as their likeness.

 When I look at some of these portraits, I’m amazed his subjects went along with it.
 Goya’s attitude toward his subjects is often plainly evident, and it’s often critical.
 I sometimes think that if anyone had painted Henry VIII looking like this, he’d be shouting “Off with his head!”
-But when I was researching Goya’s life for Greed Comes for Goya, I got the feeling he had a deep respect for Carlos III.
+But when I was researching Goya’s life for Goya In the Palace of Greed, I got the feeling he had a deep respect for Carlos III.
 Although they could never be friends or equals, I imagined them having a warm regard for each other.

 Recent Posts